-Key Information: Open 10-7 every day.
-Exhibits are ticketed separately and mostly S$18 each (with a discount for multiple exhibits) or slightly cheaper if booked via Klook*.
+Key Information: Open daily 10am-7pm.
+Permanent exhibition adult/reduced $23/18 and additional charge for other exhibitions, or slightly cheaper if booked via Klook*.
 Cafe inside.

-The ArtScience Museum (Website, Tripadvisor Reviews*) is within and underneath the strange white lotus flower structure on the water.
+The ArtScience Museum (Website) is within and underneath the strange white lotus flower structure on the water.
 The architecture is much more impressive from the outside.
 Most of the exhibits are in the basement, not in the lotus structure, so you don’t really get to see it.
 There’s also a nice cafe on the ground floor with some views over the Marina.

 Future World is the only permanent exhibition, with the others changing every year.
 Future World has several different interactive artworks to explore.
 They are all interactive and the artworks continuously evolve and regenerate depending on how you interact with them.
-For example, in one room you can move around house and train stations blocks and new roads and railways be will be created depending on where you place them.
-In another artwork, you can draw a picture then scan it in and your artwork will be rendered in 3D in the larger artwork on the wall.
+For example, in one room you can move around house and train station blocks, and new roads and railways will be created depending on where you place them.
+In another artwork, you can draw a picture and then scan it in.
+Your artwork will be rendered in 3D in the larger artwork on the wall.

 The exhibition has plenty of interest for children and adults alike, as long as you are happy with getting involved in creating the art yourself!

 Directions: After the museum, walk along a little way by the water.
 There are several entrances to the next stop on your left.

 The Shoppes (Website, Tripadvisor Reviews*) at Marina Bay Sands is a large shopping mall complex (open 10am–10pm every day).
 It’s fairly posh and quite nicely designed for a shopping mall.
 The Louis Vuitton and Apple stores float above the water outside.
 Inside, there are plenty of upscale restaurants and cafes, and all the big fashion labels.
 The MBS Casino is at the far end of The Shoppes mall.